Protesters rally peacefully at GOP convention for abortion and immigrant rights, end to war in Gaza

 At noon, the demonstrators set off on the march around the arena's security perimeter in temperatures approaching 90 degrees Fahrenheit (32 degrees Celsius), chanting “Hey-hey, ho-ho, Republicans have got to go” and “This is what democracy looks like."
 Many carried Palestinian flags.

 Marchers passed within a block of Fiserv Forum on the edge of the arena's security zone before returning to the downtown park where they began.
-The Milwaukee Police Department estimated the crowd at between 700 and 800 people and said no one was arrested.
-However, an Associated Press reporter saw a man in handcuffs being held by police outside the park after the march ended.
-An officer told him he was being arrested for disorderly conduct, though it wasn't immediately clear what led to the arrest or if the man was part of the protest.

-Milwaukee police did not respond to messages Monday night asking for arrest totals.
+The Milwaukee Police Department estimated the crowd at between 700 and 800 people.

 The Philadelphia-based group Poor People’s Army, which advocates for economic justice, marched later Monday.